mair1/mair1.github.io/essays/experience.md

 ## In conclusion...

-I hope that through all the WODs and eventual projects, by the end of this course this semester I will have a much deeper understanding of software engineering along with the practical skills to bring my ideas to life.
+I hope that through all the WODs, in class, graded, and timed, coding exercises, and eventual projects, by the end of this course this semester I will have a much deeper understanding of software engineering along with the practical skills to bring my ideas to life.
 This class is one that I have been looking forward to taking and I am excited to see it through to the end!